Cors Dyfi is a wonderful little nature reserve that is teaming with wildlife for most of the year. This is where the

 Visiting Cors Dyfi

-The reserve is open year round, 24 hours a day; the osprey project is open from April to September, 10am to 6pm.
-During osprey project opening hours, there is a suggested donation scheme (£2.50 individual, £5 families and £10 season ticket) to help cover the costs of running the project; entry is free at other times.
+The osprey project is open from April to September, 10am to 6pm.
+There is a suggested donation scheme (£2.50 individual, £5 families and £10 season ticket) to help cover the costs of running the project.
+The Dyfi 360 Observatory is now open.

-With the exception of the elevated bird hide and the upper level of the 360 Observatory, the reserve is fully accessible to wheelchair users.
-Facilities include visitor centre with a small shop and a cafe offering basic refreshments - teas/coffees, sandwiches, cakes etc. There is a disabled toilet.
+With the exception of an elevated bird hide and the upper level of the 360 Observatory, the reserve is fully accessible to wheelchair users.
+Facilities include visitor centre with a small shop and a cafe offering basic refreshments - teas/coffees, sandwiches, cakes etc. There is a disabled male and female toilet.

 Water buffalo on Cors Dyfi in the summer © Emyr Evans/MWT